-I am a mixed-methods social scientist that works on problems at the interface of social science, engineering and public health.
-My research and teaching focuses mainly on water and sanitation services and environmental health interventions in the Global South.
-My first degrees were from the University of Liverpool in Geography and Development Studies.
-I completed my PhD at Cranfield University working as a research assistant on the Australian Aid (DFAT) funded Community Water Plus project that investigated the factors associated with successful community-managed rural water supply programmes across India.
+I am a researcher and educator focused on water, sanitation and environmental health.
+My background is interdisciplinary with my first degrees in Geography and Development Studies from the University of Liverpool.
+I completed my PhD at Cranfield University working as a research assistant on the Australian Aid (DFAT) funded Community Water Plus project that investigated determinants of success within community-managed rural water supply projects across India.

 - Programme Leader for the Water, Sanitation and Health Engineering MSc

 My research interests can be organised across two overlapping areas.

 The first is applied social research on water, sanitation and environmental health intervention and programme design.
 This includes studies on the effect of WASH conditions on populations.
 For example, work to measure the relationship between WASH and wellbeing, as well as my contribution to various ‘intervention studies’ evaluating the impact of WASH conditions on disease and health outcomes.
 This area of research also includes studying the mechanics of intervention or service delivery processes, often with a focus on behaviour and behaviour change.
 I am especially excited by the use of novel participatory design methods and gamification techniques to engage populations and try to shift WASH behaviours.